physics-chalmers/tif285/doc/LectureNotes/_build/html/_sources/content/BayesianStatistics/ModelSelection/ModelSelection.md

 \text{posterior ratio} = \frac{p(A |D, I )}{p(B|D,I)}
 $$ (eq:sivia_41)

-is very much greater than one, then we will prefer A’s theory; if it is very much less than one, then we prefer that of B; and if it is of order unity, then the current data are insufficient to make an informed judgement.
+is very much greater than one, then we will prefer A’s theory; if it is very much less than one, then we prefer that of B; and if it is of order unity, then the current data is insufficient to make an informed judgement.

 To estimate the odds, let us start by applying Bayes’ theorem to both the numerator and the denominator; this gives